TAGBASE

 }

 Tags are returned in created status.
-Writing them onto physical chips happens out of band; your integration holds the ids in the meantime.
+Writing them onto physical chips happens separately and asynchronously; your integration holds the ids in the meantime and learns when each tag advances through webhookstag.configured when it’s written and ready to scan, tag.configuration_failed if a write fails.

 Errors